 Comparison with Peers:

-The P/S ratio is a useful metric for comparing the valuations of various businesses in the same industry.
+The P/S ratio is a useful metric like p/e ratio and PEG ratio for comparing the valuations of various businesses in the same industry.
 The basic rule is that a greater P/S ratio implies an overvalued firm compared to its competitors.

 Growth Potential: